 Authentication and Access Keys

-Authentication is required for programmatic access to Conductor SDKs and APIs.
+When you're ready to integrate Conductor into your application, you'll need to authenticate your programmatic access to the Conductor SDKs and APIs.
 Every connection to Orkes Conductor requires an authorization header with a valid JSON Web Token (JWT).

 Authentication does not grant full access to all the resources in your Conductor cluster.
 Since programmatic access to resources is also application-based, ensure that your application is configured with the appropriate roles and permissions before you start using the SDK or API.
 Learn more about application permissions in Access Control and Security.